STASVLAD/Kaggle-contest-Sberbank-Russian-Housing-Market/README.md

 :thought_balloon: If we have enough time we will try to analyze prices and macroeconomic data using time series analysis

 To sum up, dealing with this problem is our main goal for now

-## Validation
-**progress**: 10% done

-It's an open question how to train models better, how to perform train_test_split, cross-validation and etc. (there is not so much data).
-We will deal with these problems on the final part